Goldcap/Constellation/README.md

 https://github.com/Goldcap/Constellation/tree/master/trunk/public/apps/frontend/lib/pages

 <h2>Other Modifications</h2>
-A number of other enhancements were made to increase the time of delivery for the system.
+A number of other enhancements were made to decrease the development time of the system.
 Among them are:

 1) Addition of DAL (Data Abstraction Layer) that uses XML descriptors to run all queries, using multiple DB Platforms, including MySQL and SOLR.
 (Sorry, mostly undocumented!)